rmatsuu1/rmatsuu1.github.io/README.md

     <img align="center" width="250" height="40" src="/assets/IMG/training_performance.png">
 </p>

-Testing the model on the test set resulted in an RMSE error of 0.396 and a correlation of 0.897.
-While the model performs slightly better on the training data, the margin is extremely small and this shows that the model is not overfit.
+Testing the model on the test set resulted in an RMSE of 0.396 and a correlation of 0.897.
+While the model performs slightly better on the training data (RMSE of 0.394 and correlation of 0.899), the margin is extremely small and this shows that the model is not overfit.
 Even though my model performs somewhat well on the test set, I believe that it can certainly be improved (in fact Bortnik et al. achieved a lower RMSE and a higher correlation) and potential changes to my model for improvement are discussed in the conclusion.

 In addition to evaluating the model performance on the test set, I selected one storm event (where SYM-H dropped to ~-100nT) and used my model to predict the distribution of electrons over the course of the event.
 This is important because the purpose of this model is to predict the spatiotemporal density variation of the density during geomagnetic storms.
 The selected event occurred on 8 March 2008, which is not within the 2012-2019 range of the dataset the model was trained on.
+In other words, this event period is completely out sample.
 Figure below is the change in the SYM-H index throughout the event.

 <p align="center" width="100%">
     <img align="center" width="360" height="300" src="/assets/IMG/symh_plot.png">
 </p>

 2D density maps at various times are presented below.
 Note that for every plot, the left side of the plot is the day side and the right side is the night side (MLT is labeled at 0, 6, 12, and 18).
-Contours at a density of 50 electrons per cubic centimeter is plotted as black dashed lines for each map to show how the size of the "high density" region changes over time.
-The result shows that the density is high in a large volume of space at the start of the event, which shrinks over time.
+A contour at the density of 50 electrons per cubic centimeter is plotted as a black dashed line for each map to show how the size of the "high density" region changes over time.
+The result shows that the density is high in a large volume of space at the start of the event, which shrinks as the storm starts.
 Additionally, the region of high density is extended on the dayside (particularly at 5 am and 10 am on March 9th).
 Both of these features were also predicted by Bortnik et al. (2016) and is also consistent with the theoretical understanding of the plasmasphere.

 <p align="center" width="100%">
     <img align="center" width="950" height="165" src="/assets/IMG/density_distribution.png">